bidzhao/corsproxy/README.md

-# corsproxy
-Nginx reverse proxy for CORS
+# Nginx reverse proxy for CORS

 1. Build the Docker Image: